-An answer to why is recycling good for the economy has to look at many varied aspects – from the environment, air pollution, local business – but also of course other businesses such as mining, production etc.
+An answer to why recycling is good for the economy has to look at many varied aspects – from the environment, air pollution, local business and also, of course, other businesses such as mining, production etc.

 Let’s try to look at a couple of these below.

 Why is recycling good for the economy?

 We can put the arguments for why recycling is good for the economy under the following general categories:

 The recycling industry and, of course, responsible waste management create lots of jobs in Australia and globally.
 Doing the right thing from collecting recyclable materials to working in recycling plants creates lots of jobs right here in Australia.